SetProtocol/STIPS/STIPS/STIP-009.md

 > initializeModuleAndExtension

-ONLY OWNER: Initialize the StreamingFeeModule and the StreamingFeeExtension
+Initialize the StreamingFeeModule and the StreamingFeeExtension.
+(Can only be called by delegatedManager owner, checked in `initializeExtension`)

 ```
 function initializeExtensionAndModule(address _delegatedManager, FeeState memory _settings)